zoosky/kc-serve/src/help/slides/99-end/00-end.md

 # That's it

-Je bent klaar.
+You're done.
 Open Visual Studio Code.
-Maak een `/slides` directory en voeg slides toe.
+Create a `/slides` directory and add slides.